 ERT works well to control complications that most commonly occur in patients with Gaucher disease type 1.
 However, the replacement enzyme does not cross the “blood-brain” barrier, which acts to protect the brain but also filters out medications.
 Therefore, enzyme replacement has little to no effect on the severe brain involvement associated with Gaucher disease types 2 and 3.

 Learn more about enzyme replacement therapy for Gaucher disease and other Gaucher disease treatment options.

 Gaucher Disease Types 2 and 3 Resources

 Courageous Parents Network is a destination created by families, for families, to support and strengthen them as they care for very sick children.
-Here you will find wisdom from fellow parents who understand, as well as resources developed by experts to help you cope and get through each moment.
+Here you will find wisdom and stories from fellow parents who understand, as well as resources developed by experts to help you cope and get through each moment.